Twinklebear/Twinklebear.github.io/_posts/2013-08-18-lesson-3-sdl-extension-libraries.md

 * Draw an SDL_Texture to an SDL_Renderer at position x, y, with some desired
 * width and height
 * @param tex The source texture we want to draw
-* @param rend The renderer we want to draw too
+* @param ren The renderer we want to draw to
-* @param x The x coordinate to draw too
+* @param x The x coordinate to draw to
-* @param y The y coordinate to draw too
+* @param y The y coordinate to draw to
 * @param w The width of the texture to draw
 * @param h The height of the texture to draw
 */